Does 20/20 Vision equal “Perfect” vision?

 So, Jack says that Jill “is 20/20.”
 What does that mean?

 20/20 vision is a measurement of central Visual Acuity, this is essentially the quantity of a person’s vision – how much they can see.
-If a person has 20/20 vision, it basically means they see as much as a normal human being should be able to see when doing tasks like driving, reading a book or watching TV.
+If a person has 20/20 vision, it means they see as much as a person should see when driving, reading a book or watching TV.
 The specifics around a person’s quantity and quality of peripheral vision (how well someone sees off to the side without turning their eye) is outside the scope of this article.
-20/20 Vision is the standard Visual Acuity of “normal” human vision, but a person can have vision that is better than “normal” and, of course, a person can have vision that is worse than “normal” too.
+20/20 is the standard Visual Acuity of “normal” vision, but a person can have vision that is better than or worse than “normal.”

-One of the more common misunderstandings that some patients have is that 20/20 vision means no glasses for anything at all.
-Thanks to one of the many “gifts” that come with more birthdays all eyes with more than 45 or so birthdays manifest a condition called presbyopia, a person can have 20/20 vision for distance and still need glasses for near-range vision.
-We discuss this situation and how it relates to LASIK in another blog post here.
+One of the more common misunderstandings that some patients have is that 20/20 vision means no glasses at all.
+Thanks to one of the many “gifts” that come with more birthdays, all eyes 45 or older manifest a condition called presbyopia, a person can have 20/20 vision for distance and still need glasses for near-range vision.
+We discuss presbyopia and how it relates to LASIK in another blog post here.

-In the United States, Visual Acuity is represented by a fraction.
-The top number is always 20, and what the bottom number is quantifies the clarity of the person’s vision compared to what is considered “normal.”
-The top number represents how far away YOU are from an object while attempting to view it, while the bottom number represents the size of the letter or object that you are trying to see.
+In the US, Visual Acuity is represented by a fraction.
+The top number is always 20, and the bottom number quantifies the clarity of the person’s vision compared to what is considered normal.
+The top number represents how far away YOU are from an object while viewing it, while the bottom number represents the size of the letter or object that you are looking at.
 The bottom number also indicates how far away the “normal” vision person can be from that same object and still be able to correctly identify it.

-On the flip side, let’s say that after LASIK your vision is now 20/15 without glasses or contact lenses.
-With 20/15 vision, you will be able to stand 20 feet way from an object and correctly identify it, while the person with “normal” vision would have to stand 5 feet closer to that same object (15 feet away) to be able to correctly identify it.
-At 20/15, your vision is better than what is considered “normal,” and you see more than what a person with “normal” 20/20 vision can see.
+On the flip side, let’s say that after LASIK your vision is 20/15 without glasses or contacts.
+With 20/15 vision, you will be able to stand 20 feet away from an object and correctly identify it, while the person with “normal” vision would have to stand 5 feet closer to that same object (15 feet away) to correctly identify it.
+At 20/15, your vision is better than what is considered “normal,” and you see more than what a person with20/20 vision can see.

 How is Visual Acuity measured?

-The international standard of Visual Acuity measurement is the Snellen Eye Chart.
-Although there were others before him that created similar standards for Visual Acuity measurement, it was Dutch Ophthalmologist, Herman Snellen, who introduced his eponymous chart in 1862 and it has been the standard ever since.
+The international standard for Visual Acuity measurement is the Snellen Eye Chart.
+Although there were others before him that created similar standards for Visual Acuity measurement, Dutch Ophthalmologist, Herman Snellen, who introduced his eponymous chart in 1862 and it has been the standard ever since.
 It looks like this: